KristjanJ/Java-Breaking-RSA/README.md

 Java-Breaking-RSA
 =================

 A program for factoring very large semiprimes using the quadratic sieve algorithm.
 Used to break/crack RSA.
 This program is highly parallel.
 It is intended to be ran on Hadoop clusters, but can be ran on localhost as well.
+Read the manual for usage info.
 For more info about the quadratic sieve algorithm refer to: http://en.wikipedia.org/wiki/Quadratic_sieve

 Example output: